Hiding Money Through Secret offshore Accounts

 If more than one material advisor is required to maintain a list, the material advisors may designate by written agreement a single advisor to maintain a list or a portion of a list.
 The designation of one material advisor does not relieve the other material advisors from their obligation to furnish the list to the IRS.
 However, the fact that a material advisor is unable to obtain the list from any designated material advisor, the fact that any designated material advisor did not maintain a list, or the fact that the list maintained by any designated material advisor is not complete, will not relieve any material advisor from the list maintenance requirements.

 A person may submit a request to the IRS for a ruling regarding whether a transaction is a potentially abusive tax shelter or whether a person is a material advisor with respect to the transaction.
 If the request fully discloses all relevant facts relating to the transaction, (including all the relevant facts regarding the person’s relationship to the transaction), then the requirement to maintain a list shall be suspended for that person during the period that the ruling request is pending and for 60 days thereafter.
-If it is ultimately determined that the transaction is a potentially abusive tax shelter, the pendency of the ruling request shall not affect the requirement to maintain the list, nor shall it affect the persons required to be included on the list or the other information required to be included as part of the list.
+If it is ultimately determined that the transaction is a potentially abusive tax shelter, the ruling request shall not affect the requirement to maintain the list, nor shall it affect the persons required to be included on the list or the other information required to be included as part of the list.

 As previously discussed in the introduction to this article, the IRS has issued a Notice that delays the effective date of the revised regulations for disclosure and list maintenance.
 This delay in effective date is the result of comments received by Treasury regarding provisions in the regulations that clearly place an undue burden on taxpayers and practitioners.
 Namely, the provisions in the disclosure regulations regarding reportable transactions attributable to book-tax differences should be revised to incorporate exemptions for transactions such as like-kind exchanges and corporate reorganizations.
 In addition, the tracking of these book-tax differences by non-public entities and clients that lack sophisticated accounting systems may not be practical.